 Increase your wellbeing with these 19 happiness hacks

-The last 12 months have proved challenging for many people.
-Against such a backdrop, happiness is still a worthy goal we should all strive to achieve.
+Against the backdrop of recent events, happiness is still a worthy goal we should all strive to achieve.

-With Covid-19, a recession, job losses, and no shortage of keyboard warriors on social media, it’s time to take a break from all of the negativity.
+With a recent pandemic, a recession, job losses, and no shortage of keyboard warriors on social media, it’s time to take a break from all of the negativity.
 Let’s end our negative patterns of thinking by stopping negative thoughts before they get too carried away and start searching for the silver lining in everything.
 It’s always there, somewhere, let’s find it.

 We’ve all heard this before, but have we listened?